trust-mfn-berlin/animals-as-objects/vault/story.untraceable.md

 </figcaption>

 </figure>

+I am at the Berlin Museum of Natural History, in the Amphibian and Reptile Collection, on the hunt for a “young caiman” preserved in alcohol.
+In 1844, botanist Moritz Richard Schomburgk (1811-1891) brought the animal back alive together with a great number of boxes filled with natural history objects from what was then the British colony of Guyana (see [[story.from-pests-to-displays]]).
+After a brief stay in the Zoological Garden, the caiman is supposed to have made its way into the Herpetological Collection of Berlin Zoological Museum (ZMB, today’s Museum of Natural History) after its death.
+I find this information in the notes made by one of the museum preparators at the time, Friedrich Beyer [[material.logbooks-of-the-zoological-museum]].

 Frank Tillack, Amphibian and Reptile Collection manager, accompanies me to the wet amphibian collection.
 My quest turns out to be more difficult than I had thought.
 How come?
 Even though nowhere near all the collection holdings have been entered into digital databases, there are old “entry books” or accession registers and inventory books that have served as tools for finding and ordering objects since the 19th century and that record most of the animals that have arrived at the museum.
 But why does the search for historical specimens sometimes fail?
 Why are catalogues not always able to help us, and what are the challenges that they present?